Mahbuba Islam Rakhi: Career

 While in Bangladesh, Rakhi had a career as an actress, model and host and worked from 2011 and 2013 before moving to Australia.
-Rakhi started her acting career with 'Bisshoy', a TV drama written by Bipasha Hayat and directed by Tauquir Ahmed.
-The she worked on TV drama 'Aronno Monjuri' directed by Abul Hayat.
-Rakhi has worked in several dramas directed by Chayanika Chowdhury with her co-actor Ziaul Faruq Apurba including 'Chena Mukh Achena Mukh', 'Bisseder por'.
-She was a cast in 'Terminal' on NTV.
-Rakhi had a guest appearance in the music video 'Your Love' sang by Kona.
+Rakhi started her acting career with Bisshoy, a TV drama written by Bipasha Hayat and directed by Tauquir Ahmed.
+The she worked on TV drama Aronno Monjuri directed by Abul Hayat.
+Rakhi has worked in several dramas directed by Chayanika Chowdhury with her co-actor Ziaul Faruq Apurba including Chena Mukh Achena Mukh, Bisseder por.
+She was a cast in Terminal on NTV.
+Rakhi had a guest appearance in the music video Your Love sung by Kona.

-Rakhi and actor Mosharraf Karim have appeared together in a few dramas, and on 2013 Eid season, they were paired against each other for an Eid special six episode drama “Mirzafar Mir”.
+Rakhi and actor Mosharraf Karim have appeared together in a few dramas, and on 2013 Eid season, they were paired against each other for an Eid special six episode drama Mirzafar Mir.
 She also starred in five other TV shows in 2013, including Emotional Abdur Motin, Ekta Gopon Kotha Chhilo Bolbar, and Adhare Aalo.

 Rakhi Mahbuba is a structural engineer and started working in the mining industry at John Wood Group in 2017 as a graduate engineer.
 She worked on the Gruyere Gold mine project and the Kemerton Lithium Project in Western Australia.
-Rakhi continued both working as a full time engineer and a full time student at WAPPA in 2019.
+Rakhi continued both working as a full-time engineer and a full-time student at WAPPA in 2019.
 Completing her degree in November 2019 by showcasing her showreel in halls in Perth, Sydney and Melbourne.